AsadRahu60/Eye-Adaptive-Lens-System/README.md

 ---

 ## Why
-I grew up with amblyopia and want a treatment path that’s adaptive, comfortable, and measurable—so patients actually stick with it.
+I grew up with amblyopia and want a treatment path that’s adaptive, comfortable, and measurable—so patients actually stick with it.**Amblyopia focus.** Amblyopia is a binocular imbalance—reduced acuity and suppression in one eye—that’s often treated with static occlusion (patching), which can be hard to personalize and sustain. **Eye** provides a **programmable, supervised research instrument** to deliver **graded per-eye stimuli** (diopter ramps and LC occlusion) with strict safety guardrails and full telemetry.
+This supports experiments on **binocular balance**, comfort envelopes, and adherence—generating clean, reproducible logs for clinician-led protocols. *(R&D only — not a medical device.)*

 This repo is a research prototype to test whether safe, gradual per-eye focus changes plus transparent occlusion can improve adherence and outcomes, where as the traditional patching is static and hard to personalize. **Eye** explores dynamic, clinician-configurable training: subtle per-eye focus changes + intermittent occlusion, driven by context and fully logged.

 ### MVP Goals
 - Per-eye focus control (Optotune/Varioptic) with smooth ramps